AFC U-17 Women's Asian Cup

 The AFC U-17 Women's Asian Cup, founded as the AFC U-17 Women's Championship and later the AFC U-16 Women's Championship, before changing to its current name after the 2019 edition, is a biennial women's football tournament for youth teams organised by the Asian Football Confederation.
 It further serves as the qualifying competition for the FIFA U-17 Women's World Cup.
 The AFC agreed to the proposal for switching the tournament from under-16 to under-17 starting from 2022.
 Thus, the tournament was rebranded from the "AFC U-16 Women's Championship" to the "AFC U-17 Women's Asian Cup".

 Format

 The tournament was first held in 2005 as an under-17 tournament.
 With only 11 teams entering in the inaugural year, there was no qualification held.
 In 2007 the tournament switched to the under-16 tournament, again eight teams entered the competition.
 In 2009 twelve teams entered and thus for a first time a qualifying round was held.
 The 2011 edition featured two qualification rounds.
 Here five seeded teams for the finals were joined by an additional 13 teams fighting for a final sixth spot.

-From 2026 on, the tournament will be held annually, as the FIFA U-17 Women's World Cup will also be held annually.
-Additionally, the tournament will be expanded from 8 to 12 teams.
+From 2026 on, the tournament are held annually, as the FIFA U-17 Women's World Cup are also held annually.
+Additionally, the tournament would be expanded from 8 to 12 teams.